- Política y regulación de cuidado médico

 Calculating Full-Time Equivalents for ACA Reporting

-To calculate your full-time equivalents, add the hours of service for all employees who worked less than an average of 30 hours a week or 130 hours a month in a given month.
+- Add up all hours worked in 2025 by employees who averaged less than 30 hours per week (or 130 hours in a given month).
 Count no more than 120 hours per employee per month.

 ACA Reporting Requirements and Health Coverage Offered to Employees

-To fulfill their ACA compliance, employers that meet the ALE threshold must offer adequate and affordable health insurance coverage to full-time employees and their dependents or risk an assessment if at least one full-time employee purchases health insurance coverage from a government marketplace and receives a premium tax credit.
+To fulfill ACA compliance, employers that meet the ALE threshold must offer adequate and affordable health insurance coverage to full-time employees and their dependents or risk an assessment.

-The ACA also provides specifics on what constitutes adequate, affordable coverage.
-The ACA defines affordable coverage as costing the employee no more than 9.5% of the employee's household income for the lowest cost, self-only minimum essential coverage.
-However, this percentage is adjusted for inflation each year and is 9.02% for plan years beginning in 2025.
+The ACA defines affordable coverage as health insurance that costs the employee no more than a certain percentage of their household income — specifically for the lowest-cost, self-only plan that meets minimum essential coverage.
+This percentage is adjusted for inflation each year.
+For plan years beginning in 2026, that threshold is 9.96%

-Plans must also meet a minimum value (MV) threshold—that is, they must cover at least 60% of the total allowed cost of benefits under the plan.
+Plans must also meet a minimum value (MV) threshold.
+This means they must cover at least 60% of the total allowed cost of benefits under the plan.

 How To Determine Affordability

-Recognizing that it is difficult for employers to know their employees' household incomes, the U.S. Department of Treasury provided the following 3 safe harbors in the ESR final regulations that can be used to assess the affordability of an offer of coverage in lieu of using household income.
+Recognizing that it is difficult for employers to know their employees' household incomes, the U.S. Department of Treasury provides the following three safe harbors in the ESR final regulations that can be used to assess the affordability of an offer of coverage in lieu of using household income.

-- W-2 Safe Harbor: An ALE's offer of coverage for every month of a calendar year is considered affordable if the employee's required contribution for the lowest cost, self-only coverage that provides MV for the calendar year does not exceed 9.5% (as adjusted each year) of the wages paid to the employee by the employer as reported in Box 1 of the Form W-2.
+- W-2 Safe Harbor: An ALE's offer of coverage for every month of a calendar year is considered affordable if the employee's required contribution for the lowest cost, self-only coverage that provides MV for the calendar year does not exceed 9.96% (as of 2026) of the wages paid to the employee by the employer as reported in Box 1 of the Form W-2.
 Special rules apply for partial years of employment.

-- Federal Poverty Line Safe Harbor: An ALE's offer of coverage for a calendar month is affordable if the employee's required contribution for the calendar month for the lowest cost, self-only coverage that provides MV does not exceed 9.5% (as adjusted) of the federal poverty line for a single individual for the calendar year divided by 12.
+- Federal Poverty Line Safe Harbor: An ALE's offer of coverage for a calendar month is affordable if the employee's required contribution for the calendar month for the lowest cost, self-only coverage that provides MV does not exceed 9.96% (as of 2026) of the federal poverty line for a single individual for the calendar year divided by 12.

-Example: An ALE offers coverage to full-time employees and their dependents.
+For example, consider an ALE that offers coverage to full-time employees and their dependents.
 The employee monthly share of the lowest cost, self-only coverage is $200.

-- Discount: If the plan has a $50 per month premium discount for individuals who receive the COVID-19 vaccine under a wellness program, the premium discount is disregarded when determining the employee's required contribution, regardless of whether the employee received the vaccine.
-The employee's required contribution per month is $200 for ESR purposes.
-Whereas, if the discount is related to a tobacco cessation program, the employee's required contribution would be $150.
+- Discount: If the plan has a $50 monthly premium discount for participating in mindfulness app sessions or completing comprehensive health screenings, that discount is disregarded when determining the employee's required contribution, regardless of whether the employee participated.
+However, if the discount relates to a tobacco cessation program, the employee's contribution would be $150.

 Similarly, employer contributions to a Health Reimbursement Arrangement (HRA) and health flex credits under the Section 125 cafeteria plan may impact an employee's required contribution as follows:

-- HRAs: The employee's required contribution is generally reduced by the employer's contribution to HRAs as long as the employee may use the amounts to pay premiums for an eligible employer-sponsored plan, cost-sharing, and/or health benefits not covered by the plan.
-The HRA must be integrated with an employer-sponsored health plan.
+- HRAs: Employer contributions to HRAs generally reduce an employee’s required contribution, as long as the HRA is integrated with an employer-sponsored health plan and employees can use it to pay premiums for an eligible employer-sponsored plan, cost-sharing, and/or health benefits not covered by the plan.

 Assessments for Failure To Offer Affordable and Adequate Health Insurance

-There is also a 4980H(b) assessment, which is applied if the ALE offers coverage to 95% of its full-time employees but the coverage offered does not meet the minimum value and affordability stipulations listed above.
-This penalty is $3,000 per employee (adjusted each year for inflation) who received the premium tax credit provided by the IRS for individuals without access to affordable coverage.
+There is also a 4980H(b) assessment.
+This applies when an ALE offers coverage to 95% of its full-time employees but the coverage offered does not meet the minimum value and affordability stipulations.
+In this case, the penalty is $5,010 per affected employee for 2026 (adjusted each year for inflation), but it only applies to those who receive a government marketplace premium tax credit or cost-sharing reduction provided by the IRS.

 Gathering and Submitting Data To Meet ACA Reporting Requirements

-Each year, ALEs subject to ACA reporting requirements must compile data on applicable employees and submit this information to the IRS.
+Each year, ALEs subject to ACA program requirements must compile data on applicable employees and submit this information to the IRS.
+To stay compliant, it’s important to track this information throughout the year — not just at tax time.
 Attention to detail with all forms and ACA rules for employers is vital since any missteps, inaccuracies, or delays in processing can result in penalties and interest.

 Required ACA Forms for Reporting: Forms 1095-C and 1094-C